-A required Microsoft Windows system directory, the Windows System32 directory is located in either C:\Windows\System32 or C:\Winnt\system32.
+A required Microsoft Windows system directory, the System32 directory is located in either C:\Windows\System32 or C:\Winnt\system32 directory.
 The system32 directory contains Windows system files and software program files, vital to the operation of the Windows operating system and software programs running in Windows.
 The most common types of files found in the system32 directory are DLL (Dynamic Link Library) and EXE (executable) files.

 Is it safe to delete the system32 folder?

 No. This folder is required for Windows and the programs that run under Windows and should not be deleted.
 If you were to delete the system32 folder, you would encounter many Windows errors, and very possibly, Windows would not load when the computer is restarted.

 Yes.
 For backward compatibility Windows computers still have a system32 folder.